 - A silt fence or equivalent barrier should be placed securely on the downgradient side of the snow disposal site.

-- To filter pollutants out of the meltwater, a 50-foot vegetative buffer strip should be maintained during the growth season between the disposal site and adjacent waterbodies.
+- To filter pollutants out of the meltwater, wherever possible a 50-foot vegetative buffer strip should be maintained during the growth season between the disposal site and adjacent waterbodies.

 - Debris should be cleared from the site prior to using the site for snow disposal.